 Dataflow Objects

-A dataflow object is a type of Alation object that represents the data flow between source and target data and documents the process of creating the source-target connections.
-A dataflow object is generic and can be used to store information about ETL processes, stored procedures, SQL queries, or scripts used to create target data from source data.
+A dataflow object is a type of Alation object that represents the data flow between source and target objects and documents the process of creating the source-target connections.
+A dataflow object is generic and can be used to store information about ETL or ELT processes, stored procedures, SQL queries, or scripts used to create target data from source data.

-Dataflow objects can be created in three ways:
+Dataflow objects can be created in four ways:

 • Automatically by Alation when it calculates lineage data from the metadata ingested during metadata extraction (MDE), query log ingestion (QLI), and from ingesting Compose queries.
 For example, a dataflow object will be created when you run CREATE TABLE or CREATE VIEW queries in Compose to create new data objects.